 There’s certainly a roar uprising all over the social media platforms concerning the statement ‘If he wanted to, he would, darling!’
 It raises quite a few controversies, biased stigmas, and heavy generalization.

-Anyone on Tiktok probably has the idea behind this grave statement— ‘women are calling out to men and their lack of effort in the relationship.’
-More than that, ‘If he wanted to, he would!’ is now becoming famous relationship advice all over the internet.
+Anyone on Tiktok probably has the idea behind how this simple phrase has had an impact in their relationships— ‘women are calling out to men and their lack of effort in the relationship.’
+More than that, ‘If he wanted to, he would!’ is now becoming famous relationship advice in the dating scene all over the internet.
 Women are advising other women to ditch men who aren’t putting enough effort in the relationship/situationship.

 What are relationship psychologists saying about it?
 Well, they conclude, “Of course, ‘If he wanted to, he would’ holds a tremendous amount of truth, but it’s not always the case.”
 Similarly, this pseudo-relationship advice is not valid for every relationship, but, unfortunately, it’s heavily generalized.